Recently, I’ve spiced up literature lessons with infographics.

 Excellent ones make perfect bookmarks and classroom displays.
 I use them for bulletin boards, something I struggle to make appropriate for older students.

 Plus, during meet the teacher night or parent teacher conferences, displays are helpful to provide ideas of our classroom activities.
 Sometimes, literature lessons for older students don’t lend themselves to a display.
+After you print, display them on an easel or bulletin board to welcome guests.

 Celebrate creativity.